 Incorporating ESG criteria and investing primarily in instruments that have certain ESG characteristics, as determined by the manager, carries the risk that the fund may perform differently, including underperforming, funds that do not utilize an ESG investment strategy, or funds that utilize different ESG criteria.
-Although the manager has established its own process for evaluation of ESG factors, successful application of the fund's sustainable investment strategy will depend on the manager's skill in researching, identifying and analyzing material ESG issues as well as on the availability of relevant data.
+Although the manager has established its own process for evaluation of ESG factors, successful application of the fund's sustainable investment strategy will depend on the manager's skill in researching, identifying and analyzing material ESG issues, as well as on the availability of relevant data.
 ESG factors may be evaluated differently by different managers, and may not carry the same meaning to all investors and managers.
 The regulatory landscape with respect to ESG investing in the United States is evolving and any future rules or regulations may require the fund to change its investment process with respect to ESG integration.

-Note 8 - Subsequent event
+Note 9 - Subsequent event

-At its meeting held on December 12, 2024, the Board of Trustees of the Trust voted to recommend that the shareholders of the fund approve a reorganization, which is expected to be tax-free, of the fund into John Hancock Global Environmental Opportunities Fund, a separate series of the Trust (the Reorganization).
+At its meeting held on December 12, 2024, the Board of Trustees of the Trust, of which John Hancock ESG International Equity Fund (ESG International Equity) is a separate series, voted to recommend that the shareholders of ESG International Equity approve a reorganization, which is expected to be tax-free, of ESG International Equity into the fund (the Reorganization).
 A shareholder meeting is scheduled to be held on or about April 3, 2025 to obtain shareholder approval for the reorganization.